razeware/einstein/readme.md

 Objects are displayed on the grid according to their object number.

-̦To see the JSON object number of each corresponding square, use the grid view when configuring the table ```/grid```.
+To see the JSON object number of each corresponding square, use the grid view when configuring the table ```/grid```.

 An object can have the following attributes: